-The only target analytes found to exceed applicable screening levels during the PEA-E were lead, arsenic, and chlordane in soil.
-No target analytes were found to exceed applicable soil vapor screening levels during the PEA-E. Therefore, a human health screening evaluation (HHSE) was only conducted to address the lead, arsenic, and chlordane concentrations in soil.
-For the purpose of HHSE, hypothetical adult and child residents were assumed to be exposed to COCs identified in soil by direct dermal contact, incidental ingestion, and inhalation of airborne particulate via inhalation.
-The HHSE estimated both carcinogenic and noncarcinogenic risks associated with exposure to hypothetical site occupants (Alta, 2017).
+The only target analytes found to exceed applicable screening levels during the PEA-E were lead and arsenic in soil.
+Therefore, a HHSE was conducted to address the lead and arsenic concentrations in soil only.
+For the purpose of HHSE, hypothetical adult and child residents were assumed to be exposed to COCs identified in soil by direct dermal contact, incidental ingestion, and inhalation of airborne particulate.
+The HHSE estimated both carcinogenic and noncarcinogenic risks associated with exposure to hypothetical Site occupants (Alta, 2017).HHSE calculations and analysis are in Appendix A.